-Your duty as a manager is to keep your team enthusiastic and motivated to come to work every day and perform to achieve its goals.
+Your duty as a call center manager is to keep your team enthusiastic and motivated to come to work every day and perform to achieve its goals.
 It can be easy to feel overwhelmed and overworked when you’re under the gun, but with the right tools and habits on your side, your team will be successful.
 We’ve put together a list of nine habits for call center managers to focus on to create the best possible experience for their teams and their customers.

 1. Hire the Best People